ozirichigozie/portfolio/README.md

 ## Prerequisites
 To follow the deployment procedures explained in this repository you need to have
 - Docker and docker-compose installed on your workstation.
+You can get bash scripts for installing both [here](https://github.com/ozirichigozie/tools/blob/main/install-docker-on-ubuntu.sh).
 - Basic knowledge on the Linux OS and the use of Docker commands.
-- An account on DockerHub will also come in handy if you intend to activate the GitHub Action Workflow in this repository.
+- An account on [DockerHub](https://hub.docker.com) will also come in handy if you intend to activate the GitHub Action Workflow in this repository.

 ## 🚀Deployment Options
 The three deployment options here include: